sharovatov/teamlead/articles/tests-howtostart.md

 Simple calculation will allow you to show your manager direct economical benefits of automating manual testing.

-Check the time in Jira
-Check the time in Qase

 ## How to start

 approaches: